State targets Hyatt Regency Miami's liquor license over drag queen show

 The state filed a nearly identical administrative complaint last August against a Miami restaurant, R House, over drag queen weekend brunch.
 That case remains open and the bar is still operating and serving liquor.

-Regulators are also scrutinizing events across the state, including at the Broward Center for the P
+Regulators are also scrutinizing events across the state, including at the Broward Center for the Performing Arts.

 for more features.